indico/indico/SECURITY.md

 | Others  | ❌ No                      |
 <!-- ENDVERSIONS -->

+If a version has "Limited" support, only important security fixes ("High" or "Critical" severity) will be backported.

 ## 🫶 Thanks!

 We deeply appreciate the efforts of security researchers and the wider Indico community in making